nasa/harmony-regression-tests/README.md

   a SHA256 hash.
 * Commit the JSON file containing the hashes to the repository along with the notebook. **Do not commit the original output files.**
-* Save the original request output files somewhere to allow for easy comparison if tests start to fail.
-(Centralised location TBD)
+* Save the original request output files in AWS S3, in the UAT Harmony account to allow for direct comparison if tests start to fail.
+The current location to host files is the `harmony-uat-regression-tests` bucket.
+This bucket is subdivided by test suite, so under the relevant test suite create a `reference_files` folder, and then a further subdirectory for the semantic version number.
+For example, reference files for version 1.0.0 of the SMAP L2 Gridder would be in the `smap-l2-gridder/reference_files/1.0.0` folder in S3.
 * Within your test notebook use the `nc4_matches_reference_hash_file` or `h5_matches_reference_hash_file` function as appropriate to generate hashes from test output at runtime, and compare those hashes to the reference file.